Pre-Olympics swimming event at risk as storms dirty Seine river | Law-Order

 The city has been working on clean-up efforts to make the Seine swimmable again, as it was during the 1900 Paris Olympics more than a century ago.
 But heavy rain causes the Parisian sewage system to overflow and be discharged into the river, polluting it with fecal bacteria E.coli and Enterococcus.

-As a result, bathing in the Seine has been banned since 1923, with promises to restore water quality going back to 1990, when Paris mayor Jacques Chirac - later French president - vowed to make the Seine swimmable again.
-Construction on an 80 billion euro ($88 billion) underground overflow basin designed to prevent such contamination is expected to be completed before summer 2024.
+As a result, bathing in the Seine has been banned since 1923, with promises to restore water quality going back to 1990, when Paris mayor Jacques Chirac - later French president - vowed to make the Seine swimmable again. "(Water) quality varies greatly depending on the weather," said engineer Maelys Hemon.

-Cancelling the Seine swim meets would be bad optics for Paris ahead of the Olympics -- this year's first three qualifying races were swum in idyllic locales including the Red Sea's Soma Bay in Egypt and Sardinia's Golfo Arancini in Italy.
-"Next year it will be the same.
-We will also need to do the tests and check the quality to assure the safety of the athletes in order to do the competition," Lemaire said.

-Meanwhile, tourists wondered whether that would be possible at all.
+Meanwhile, tourists wondered whether cleaning up the Seine would be possible at all.
 "We were wondering when we came and we did take a cruise on the Seine, how they could possible get the water clean enough and safe enough for swimmers in a short period of time also with all the visitors still coming," said U.S. tourist Lisa Larson.

-($1 = 0.9141 euros) (Additional reporting by Louise Dalmasso Editing by Geert de Clercq, Ingrid Melander)
+"It's a worthwhile undertaking but I don't know if financially and technologically that could be done," said tourist Glen Kundert. ($1 = 0.9141 euros) (Editing by Ingrid Melander, Christian Radnedge)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)